What is Google Tasks?

 5 Tips to Increase Team Productivity with Google Task Management

-Below, we share some examples of how you and your team members can use Tasks to work more efficiently and increase productivity when working in Gmail.
+Below, we share some examples of how you and your team members can use Tasks to work more efficiently and become a Gmail power user.

 1. Color Code Your Tasks

-Just like Events in Google Calendar, you can color-code your Google Tasks to create a visual representation of what kinds of tasks need to be taken care of.
+Just like Events in Google Calendar, when you create a task, you can color-code your Google Tasks to create a visual representation of what kinds of tasks need to be taken care of.
 You can color-code per type of task, per priority, per project the tasks belong to, per team that should execute the task, … Whichever way makes most sense to you.